 I find this beet salad can be a bit too overwhelming with white vinegar, but the champagne vinegar was perfect.
 This was my first time using champagne vinegar and it took me a little while to locate it in the store.

-You can measure out the 1/2 cup of vegetable oil and add the 4 tablespoons of champagne vinegar to the measuring cup before pouring over the vegetables in the mixing bowl and tossing evenly.
+You can measure out the 1/2 cup of vegetable oil and add the 4 tablespoons of champagne vinegar to the measuring cup before pouring over the vegetables in the mixing bowl and tossing them evenly.
 I added a little salt, then a little bit more after taste testing it.
 I didn’t want to overdo the flavors, but I did want it to affect the taste.
 Then I chopped up the green onion.

 Finally, I transferred the mixed salad into a large serving bowl and sprinkled the green onion on top.
-I closed the lid and refrigerated overnight, bringing it to work the next day for the luncheon.
+I closed the lid and refrigerated it overnight, bringing it to work the next day for the luncheon.
 The beet salad waited in the refrigerator at work until it was time to serve it.

 Easy peasy for potluck purposes, but a bit of time on the preparation.